dshearer/jobber/README.md

 * **Sophisticated error handling**: you can control whether and when a job is run again after it fails.
 For example, after an initial failure of a job, Jobber can schedule future runs using an exponential backoff algorithm.
 * **Sophisticated error reporting**: you can control whether Jobber notifies you about each failed run, or only about jobs that have been disabled due to repeated failures.

+## Maturity

+Jobber is curerntly at a "beta" level of maturity.
+The largest open task is to do a thorough security review.

 ## Target Systems

 Jobber is written in [Go](http://golang.org/), and it should be possible to compile and run it on any modern Unix-like system.
 However, at this time its installation script targets RHEL, Fedora, and CentOS.
 (Actually, it has only been tested on CentOS....)